grincc/grin-wallet-api-tutorial/readme.md

 }
 ```

-Where `token` is the token of the opened wallet and `label` is  human readable label of the BIP32 Path.
+Where `token` is the token of the opened wallet and `label` is a human readable label of the BIP32 Path.
 The default label is `default`.

 ```bash
 ./scripts/bash/$CHAIN/set_active_account.sh $(cat ~/.grin/$CHAIN/.shared_secret) $(cat ./.wallet_token)